lpassig/CloudChecklist/README.md

-# React quickstart boilerplate for SurveyJS: Survey Library and Survey Creator
+# Azure Cloud Checklist based on  SurveyJS: Survey Library and Survey Creator

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).